 The key to responding to these issues is to ensure that resources are available and appropriately allocated.
 Staff continuously review the requirement for service in these activities and allocate resources as necessary.
 Where flexibility exists, resources are allocated according to agreed priorities.
 Depending on the activity, the priorities may be set with political input, direct community input through consultation or through consulting with staff and other technical experts.
 Where staff have identified shortfalls in available resources, they have requested additional resourcing.
-Some efficiency gains can be achieved with improvements in training and technological support.
+Some efficiency gains can be achieved with improvements in training and technological support this is ongoing.

 Education of the public assists in reducing some of the work for this activity.
-By informing the public of what we can and cannot do and by recognizing them as stakeholders and, to some degree contributors, assists in our performance and rationalizes customer expectations.
+By informing the public of what the Council can and cannot do and by recognizing them as stakeholders and, to some degree contributors, assists in our performance and rationalizes customer expectations.
+It also allows the public to make informed choices as the whether they will risk enforcement action i.e. ignoring regulatory signage or not.

 Staff have taken an active role in informing Central Government of the consequences of changes to legislation.
-This has been notable recently in legislation changes in areas such as Alcohol Control, Food Safety, Freedom Camping and Civil Defence.
-Where possible staff will continue to submit feedback to law makers.
+Where appropriate staff will continue to submit feedback to law makers.

-1.5 Operational Programme
+1.4.1 Operational Programme

 Most of this activity's work is demand driven and the department is resourced to be responsive, within reason.
-Where improvement initiatives can be incorporated within existing work programmes and budgets, we will continue adopting improvement processes.
+Where improvement initiatives can be incorporated within existing work programmes and budgets, the Council will continue adopting improvement processes.
 Some provision has been made to be more proactive in both the increase in staff capacity and in the ability to secure resources, services, and new systems.

-1.6 Capital Programme
+1.5 Capital Programme

-With the rural fire function moving to Fire and Emergency NZ there is a very limited capital programme.
-This primarily revolves around maintenance and upgrades of the Harbourmasters boats and maintenance of the Dog Pound.
+There is a very limited capital programme.
+This primarily revolves around maintenance and upgrades of the Harbourmasters boats and maintenance of the Dog Pound and Harbourmaster Shed.

-1.7 Key Changes
+1.6 Key Changes